TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2a-creating-the-repositories.rst

 object concatenated with the suffix *repository*.
 The repository needs to extend the class :php:`\TYPO3\CMS\Extbase\Persistence\Repository`.
 The class file :php:`\MyVendor\
-SjrOffers\Domain\Repository\OrganizationRepository` will be saved in the directory :file:`EXT:sjr_ offers/Classes/Domain/Repository/`.
+SjrOffers\Domain\Repository\OrganizationRepository` will be saved in the directory :file:`EXT:sjr_offers/Classes/Domain/Repository/`.
 Thus the directory *repository* is on the same hierarchy-level as the directory *Model*.
 In our case, the class body remains empty because all the important functionalities are already generically implemented in the super-class :php:`\TYPO3\CMS\Extbase\Persistence\Repository`.

 .. code-block:: php
+   :caption: EXT:sjr_offers/Classes/Domain/Repository/OrganizationRepository.php

    <?php